vietdt89/CppTemplateTutorial/ReadMe.md

 + Familiar with algorithms
 This article is not just a repetition of ["C++ template"](https://www.amazon.com/C-Templates-Complete-Guide-2nd/dp/0321714121) and less overlap with ["Modern C++ Design"](https://www.amazon.com/Modern-Design-Programming-Patterns-Depth-ebook/dp/B00AU3JUHG/ref=pd_vtpd_14_6/142-2615446-3327350)
 It is suggested that you read the article first, then read"C++ template" to get richer syntax and implementation details, then go further "Modern C++ design" in addition to meta programming.
 Copyright: This article belongs to @wuye9036.
-I translate what I consider important
+I translate and modify what I consider important

 ## 1. Template basic syntax